Aleksandr-Roganov/rsschool-cv/cv.md

 - Now empty, but i'm sure so here will be somthing interesting soon :)

 7. Work experiense:
-- Apply on RSSchool course.
+- Training on the  RSschool.